Difference between New York Sightseeing Day Pass & New York Pass

 Tours and Attractions

 Both the New York Sightseeing Day Pass and the New York Pass are valid for over 100 tours and attractions.
-With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock and Liberty Island.
-With the Day Pass, it’s possible to take a Hop-on Hop-off Ferry Tour.
+With both you can visit, along with many more, the 9/11 Memorial & Museum, Top of the Rock, Edge and Liberty Island.
+With the Day Pass, it’s possible to take the Hornblower Alive After Five Cruise.
 The New York Pass includes all Circle Line Cruises, as well as the Best of NYC and Sunset Cruise.

-The main difference is that the Empire State Building is not included in the Day Pass.
-However, it is the only pass that you can use to visit the One World Observatory.
-With the Day Pass, you can also choose to take a shared shuttle bus transfer from Manhattan to the airport.
-In addition, you can have a free, or heavily discounted lunch at a number of restaurants.
-With this pass, however, the bike options are limited, while the New York Pass offers multiple bike tours and rental options.
+The main difference is that with the Day Pass you can visit Central Park Zoo, RiseNY and Woodbury Common Premium Outlets.
+These are not included with the New York Pass.
+In addition, you can have a free or heavily discounted lunch.
+With this pass, however, the bike options are limited, while the New York Pass offers multiple bike rental options.

 Hop-on Hop-off Bus